AntenorZapata/AntenorZapata/README.md

 -  More and more about React/Redux 💙
 -  How to build REST-API's with Node / Express 🔥
--  Java/Spring Boot
+-  Playing with Java
--  Data structures and algorithms with JS 🧠
+-  and always trying to solve new challenges with JS 🧠

 ### 🔧 Languages and Tools